raviddavda/NodeJS-Project/ReadMe.md

 3. Fill in the required card information.
 4. Submit the form to create a new card.
 5. View created business cards.

+**.rest file was used for testing api interactions, and can be used for further reference and help.**